 To get the pizza onto the hot stone without spilling, it is a good idea to slide the pizza on the parchment to a metal pan and use it as a "pizza peel" to carry it to the oven.
 Rest one edge of the pan on the hot stone and carefully slide the parchment off the pan and onto the stone.

-Bake the pizza for 12 - 15 minutes or until the edges are golden brown and your toppings have melted and are gently bubbling.
+Bake the pizza for 12 to 15 minutes, or until the edges are golden brown, the cheese has melted, and the sauce and toppings are gently bubbling.

 To remove the pizza from the stone, use a metal pan and slide the parchment off the stone onto the pan.